JohnMichaelD/switchboard-widget/README.md

 # Switchboard Widget 🔌✨

-> A mesmerizing interactive switchboard component that creates a stunning light show and reveals hidden text through light patterns.
-Inspired by Next.js's switchboard on their website.
+> On Next.js' website, they have a pretty cool switchboard widget, that I thought would be fun to try and reverse engineer and  create my own.

 ![NEXT Switchboard](src/assets/NextSwitchboard.gif)